liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

 ## Writing the Upgrade Step Registrator [](id=writing-the-upgrade-step-registrator)

-A module's upgrade step registrator notifies Liferay's upgrade framework of all the upgrade steps for update the module data for each schema version.
+A module's upgrade step registrator notifies Liferay's upgrade framework of all the upgrade steps to update the module data for each schema version.
 It specifies the module's entire upgrade process.
 The upgrade framework executes the upgrade steps to update the current module data to the latest schema.

-For example, the upgrade step registrator class `MyCustomModuleUpgrade` below, registers upgrade steps incrementally for each schema version (past and present):
+For example, the upgrade step registrator class `MyCustomModuleUpgrade` (below) registers upgrade steps incrementally for each schema version (past and present):